LCTT/TranslateProject/sources/tech/20170710 How Linux containers have evolved.md

-How Linux containers have evolved
+【haoqixu翻译中】How Linux containers have evolved
 ============================================================

 ### Containers have come a long way in the past few years.
 We walk through the timeline.